 The story and philosophy behind Slow Food approved trader Wild Beef

-Fillet steaks and short ribs, onlget and offal, skirt, silverside and shin, all of which hail from native Devon and Welsh black cattle that’s been reared and finished upon uncultivated Dartmoor pasture teeming, at this time of year at least, with wild flowers and grasses.
+Fillet steaks and short ribs, onlget and offal, skirt, silverside and shin, all of which hail from native Devon and Welsh black cattle that’s been reared and finished upon uncultivated Dartmoor pasture which come spring, will be teeming with wildflowers and grasses.
 “There is no fertiliser.
 There are no pesticides.
 It is permanent pasture, with soil that has not been ploughed and seeded.
 The roots go down very deeply.”

 Brothers and sisters

 “What we have are healthy animals reared for a life spent outdoors and slaughtered when the animal is ready—when it’s come into itself,” he continues.
 It could be 30 months (that’s at least double the standard age), it could be 40: the art of good husbandry is knowing when, not reducing an animal to a commodity you can quite literally cut to size.
 “Finishing in barns means they are the same weight and shape, and all the joints can be graded.”
 Wild Beef’s animals, meanwhile, are “like you’d expect brothers and sisters to be: some short, some fat, some tall.”

 His pastures are bound by hedgerows.
 Not for Richard the wire fencing favoured by farmers looking to cut maintenance costs: “They’re full of wildlife.
 I keep mine tall, too, because they provide shelter for the cattle from prevailing wind.”
 The Vines’ approach to farming supports the botanical diversity of the area, as the grazing cattle enable pruning, reseeding and fertilisation by grazing and breaking up the ground with their hooves.